 The class will meet twice weekly.
 Tuesday sessions will be lectures, and the Thursday sessions will be discussions.
 Students are expected to come to Thursday discussion sessions fully prepared to discuss all the readings.
-The instructor will be available for office hours on Zoom.
+The instructor will be available for office hours on Zoom or in person, by appointment.
 Individuals and small groups are equally welcome and encouraged to schedule time.

-The course assignments will deal with difficult and contentious topics, including police violence and its aftermath, and will include materials that may be triggering or painful.
+The course assignments will deal with difficult and contentious topics, including police violence and its aftermath.
 Students who wish to take the class should be prepared to engage academically with this challenging material and should come with a firm commitment to engage one another in respectful, open, and rigorous discourse.
 Please contact the instructor early on with any concerns about this general policy or specific readings.